Everything PR News

 "Diamonds Are a Girl's Best Friend"

-The other traditional moves still doing the heavy lifting:
+The traditional moves still do the heavy lifting in the category.

 • Bridal media relationships.
-Engagement and wedding coverage still drives a meaningful share of jewelry buyer research.
+Engagement and wedding coverage drives a meaningful share of jewelry buyer research.
 Brides, Martha Stewart Weddings, The Knot, Vogue Weddings.

 • Fashion editor relationships.
 Long-running editor relationships determine which jewelry shows up in editorial styling, profile features, and gift guides.